map2map/platform/README.md

 # platform
-Customer Portal - This is the private, proprietary repository for **Map2Map™ ( Yabloko Labs )** — powering our customer-facing SaaS portal built for Google Business Profile (GBP) management.
+Customer Portal - This is the proprietary repository for **Map2Map™ ( Yabloko Labs )** — powering our customer-facing SaaS portal built for Google Business Profile (GBP) management.

 ## ✨ Features